pushrocks/smartssh/README.md

 # smartssh
 setups SSH quickly and in a painless manner

-> Attention: This is still alpha, so some things won't work, not all things are inplemented.
+> Attention: This is still alpha, so some things won't work, not all things are implemented.

 ## Availabililty
 [![npm](https://push.rocks/assets/repo-button-npm.svg)](https://www.npmjs.com/package/smartssh)